sprtxuuu/transportation-resilience-flow-weighted/README.md

 Codes covering the resilience cycle framework are in the xc_resilience.py.

-We also provide details in data collection of Origin-Destination flow from publicly available datasets (Data_Collection_Information.docx).
+We also provide details in data collection of Origin-Destination flows from publicly available datasets (Data_Collection_Information.docx).

 | File | Discription |
 | :-----| :---- |